 The eyes of children with anisometropic amblyopia appear perfectly normal to the naked eye

-Whilst anisometropic amblyopia might not be the most prevalent – its prevalence is according to some authors second to strabismic, although others report that up to 50% of cases of amblyopia are due to anisometropia – it is one of the hardest to recognize.
+While anisometropic amblyopia might not be the most prevalent – according to some authors, its prevalence is second to the strabismic one, although others report that up to 50 % of cases of amblyopia are due to anisometropia – it is one of the hardest to recognize.
 In deprivation amblyopia, for instance, lens opacification is rather apparent by white pupillary reflex (leukocoria) on screening eye examination.
 Similarly, when the amblyopia etiology is strabismic, eye misalignment is usually easily recognized and children are soon referred to an ophthalmologist for examination.

 In anisometropic amblyopia, though, there are no apparent abnormalities evident to the naked eye.
 Thus, in many cases, it is only recognized and addressed late which is why it often requires more aggressive treatment.
 That being said, in most countries vision screening examinations at the pediatrician’s office or in the school system catch those children and refer them to an ophthalmologist so that amblyopia caused by anisometropia can be addressed early enough.